MurrayTom/SG-Bench/README.md

-# DivSafe
+# SG-Bench
-This is the official implementation of "DivSafe: Evaluating the Generalization of LLM Safety Training Across Diverse Tasks and Prompt Types"
+This is the official implementation of "SG-Bench: Evaluating LLM Safety Generalization Across Diverse Tasks and Prompt Types"